 While by this time views were diversifying to take into account more progressive thinking about sex and sexuality in the 1930's, the quotation above is fairly typical of those cited by Cleminson.
-Unsurprisingly, it is only in the post-Stonewall era, when lesbians and gay men have become more visible and confident about speaking out that they themselves have articulated a more libertarian view of sexuality.
+Unsurprisingly, it is only in the post-Stonewall6 era, when lesbians and gay men have become

-&lt;sup>4 Published in Gert Hekma et al. Eds. - "Gay men and the sexual history of the political left" by Harrington Park Press 1995, ISBN 1 56023 067 3.
+4 Published in Gert Hekma et al. Eds. - "Gay men and the sexual history of the political left" by Harrington Park Press 1995, ISBN 1 56023 067 3.

-&lt;sup>5 An invert was an "positive" 19th century term for homosexual, which was a medical term.
+5 An invert was an "positive" 19th century term for homosexual, which was a medical term.
 The idea was that a female soul had been trapped in a male body, resulting in an attraction to men, and vice versa.
 Perverts, by contrast, were debauched.
 This is more like a definition of a contemporary Transgenderist.